camin-mccluskey/digital-garden/content/cofounder-respect.md

 # Conclusion

 Whether you’re looking for a co-founder, evaluating the health of your relationship with your co-founder or considering the health of your team more broadly.
-I hope that you consider respect a fundamental attribute to consider and to foster in your relationships.
+I hope that you hold respect as a fundamental attribute to consider and to foster in your relationships.

 Finally I want to reiterate, everything above holds only for _mutual_ respect.
-And because respect is not given, but rather earned; that means modelling the behaviours you want to see, keeping the promise you make and going the extra mile for your team every day.
+And because respect is not given, but earned; that means modelling the behaviours you want to see, keeping the promise you make and going the extra mile for your team every day.